Chevy Chase Arcade (and Interior of Arcade)

-A major feature of Chevy Chase's commercial avenue, the arcade was planned by the Chevy Chase Land Company as one of four business centers alternating with apartments along Connecticut Avenue.
+A notable landmark in the Chevy Chase commercial strip, the Chevy Chase Arcade was planned by the Chevy Chase Land Company as one of four business centers, alternating with apartments, along Connecticut Avenue NW.
 It illustrates early efforts to provide elegant and convenient shopping in prestigious suburban neighborhoods, often referred to as "streetcar suburbs."

 National Register: August 4, 2003